shaloo/web3-user-personas/docs/personas/index.md

 ### Pain Points

 This section highlights the pain points that influence user's must-have requirements.
-Catering to these with priority helps align and prioritize product features and come up with a minimum sellable (not just viable) product early on.
+Catering to these with priority helps align and prioritize product features and come up with a minimum saleable (not just viable) product early on.

 ### Engagement Hooks